 Strategic innovation involves gaining competitive advantage through creativity and novel thinking.
 This course about designing and building organizations that promote successful innovation.
-Topics include
+Topics include innovation strategies and resistance, risk assessment, creating pioneering cultures and designing organizational structures to support creativity and experimentation.
+By the end of this course, students will have completed Section II draft of their doctoral study.
+Pre-requisite: DOC 650

-DOC 670 Applied Statistics for Research in Business and Management
+DOC 670 Applied Statistics for Research

 The course is designed for practicing managers to establish a solid understanding of how to use statistics to support decision-making.
 The focus is on clear descriptions and instructions for Excel tools emphasizing logical reasoning and application rather than theoretical concepts.
 Students completing the course will be capable of conducting their own analyses as well understanding statistical reports prepared by specialists.
 By the end of this course, students will have completed a draft of Section III of their doctoral study proposal.
-Pre-requisite: DOC 650
+Pre-requisite: DOC 650 for DBA students